-This section explains our work with young people for anyone who is interested in CHIVA.
-If you're a young person living with HIV, we have information about us specifically for you.
+This section explains our work with young people for anyone who is interested in Chiva.
+If you’re a young person living with HIV, find information here specifically for you.

-CHIVA works with clinics to engage children and young people in professional and peer support throughout the year.
-Our projects and activities aim to develop children and young people's resilience for living with a long-term health condition, by:
+Chiva works with clinics to help children and young people find professional and peer support throughout the year.
+Our projects and activities aim to develop children and young people’s resilience for living with a long-term health condition, by:

 - enhancing their knowledge and understanding of HIV